nasa/fprime/README.md

 ## Quick Installation Guide

-The following utilities are prerequisites to installing F':
+The following utilities are prerequisites to installing F´:

 - cmake
 - git